TohnJravolta/TohnJravolta/README.md

 - **Visible handoffs** — docs, checklists, and maintainer paths

-### Work with me
+### Lets work together
 Issues and discussions are open.
-If you want to reuse anything, please do.
+If you want to reuse anything, please do 🧬
 Credit upstream sources and pass it forward 🐬
+The rising tide lifts all ships 🔱